 Regular attendance by the students at school is essential for students to obtain the maximum opportunities from the education program.
 Parents and students alike are encouraged to ensure an absence from school is a necessary absence.
 Students shall attend school unless excused by the principal of their attendance center.
 This policy, developed and annually reviewed in collaboration with the county attorney for the district's principal office location, is an attempt to address the barriers to student attendance.
-This policy shall include a provision indicating how the district and the county attorney will handle cases in which excessive absences are due to illness and shall state the circumstances and number of absences or hourly equivalent upon which the school shall render all services to address barriers to attendance.
+This policy shall include a provision indicating how the district and the county attorney will handle those cases in which excessive unexcused absences are not due to mental or physical illness and shall state the circumstances and number of other absences or hourly equivalent upon which the school shall render all services to address barriers to attendance.